customer lifetime value

 Why should you calculate customer lifetime value?

 Customer lifetime value tells you how much revenue your business can generate from a returning customer.
-You can use the CLTV metric to evaluate your customer support operation and decide it is worth the money.
+You can use the CLTV metric to evaluate your customer support operation and decide if it is worth the money.

 Why should you calculate customer lifetime value?

 Every team in your business can use the customer LTV metric to optimize their ongoing operation.
-From the product team to the marketing and sales team, they can use customer lifetime value to gain knowledge about new customer acquisition costs and marketing budget to reach new customers, engage with them, and retain existing customers who are just onboarding through the sales funnel.
+From the product team to the marketing and sales team, they can use customer lifetime value to gain knowledge about new customer acquisition costs and marketing budget to reach new customers, engage with them, and retain existing customers who are just onboarding through the funnels

 Information like this can make a business profitable or help them create a strategy to become successful.
 Here are a few reasons a business should calculate their customer’s lifetime value: